 More detailed information on the application for MFA Music

 ICIT is an innovative program seeking to break down traditional limitations of academic programs, focusing on contemporary modes of creative music making and the critical discourses surrounding them.
-Applicants entering at the Masters level should possess an undergraduate degree in music or an equivalent level of training, and should demonstrate potential for creative and innovative work.
-Applicants entering at the PhD level should have qualifications similar to those entering at the Masters level, but should already hold a Masters degree in a field related to one or more key areas in ICIT (composition, improvisation, and technology).
-The General GRE exam is a requirement for all doctoral programs at UCI and is therefore a requirement for applications to the MA/PhD degree in the ICIT emphasis.
+Applicants should already hold a Bachelors or Masters degree in a field related to one or more key areas in ICIT (composition, improvisation, and technology).

-More detailed information on the application for MA/PhD ICIT
+More detailed information on the application for PhD ICIT

-More detailed information on the application for MFA Art with a concentration in Critical and Curatorial Studies
+More detailed information on the application for PhD History and Theory of Music